GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising

 \textbf{The analysis of the results equal to NDCT in all cases.} We are interested in how many denoising cases achieved the level of NDCT images, which can further represent the denoising capacity.
-Our proposed model achieve the best performance by analyzing all radiologist's results as shown in the second column of Figure 5.
+Our proposed model achieves the best performance by analyzing all radiologist's results, as shown in the second column of Figure \ref{double_2}.
 Interestingly, in the radiologist $\#3$'s results, our proposed model is the only one that can achieve the level of NDCT images for the fidelity.
-In summary, benefiting from the integration of radiologist-inspired behavior, our proposed model has the greatest potential to achieve the quality of NDCT images.
+In summary, our proposed model has the greatest potential to achieve the quality of NDCT images.